Dalje-et/simo/README.md

 `simo` is a light-weight CLI tool that has mainly two responsibilities: **create** monitors and **ingest** data into your Datadog org to eventually cause the created monitors to trigger certain behaviour.
 Its purpose is to introduce e2e tests with on Monitors within production.
 For optimal results, `simo` should be used in your personal org.

+# How it works

+TODO: Explain creation and ingestion with diagram

 # Getting Started

 Being built in Node.js, `simo` could technically be installed via npm, e.g. via `npm install -g simo`.
 However, the author of this is incredibly lazy and at this point of time doesn't want this tool to be publically available.
 Therefore, in order to use `simo`, **you need to fork this repository in your own Github account** and work on that fork.